Do your kids love sensory play? Sensory fun with food offers an entirely new experience!

 The painting of the spaghetti was such an intriguing process for my threes.
 They stayed at it for a very long time…

 Some of the children asked me if they could add pink – so we brought out the white paint and mixed it with our red to make pink spaghetti too…

 As you can see, the spaghetti painting began to get more messy as time passed by.
 The children mixed, and mixed all the colors until our spaghetti started looking quite “slimy” and then they decided it would be fun to try mixing with their hands….

 Had I put out “slimy colored” spaghetti in the first place for the children to explore, I guarantee you that most of my three year olds would not have wanted to touch it with their hands.
 But because they painted it themselves, they were invested in this process and didn’t hold back at all…

 A couple of management lessons I learned in this process….

 - If you know you are going to let the children paint the spaghetti, then just set it out on large butcher paper in the first place so it is easier to clean up!
 Then you can throw paper and all away in the end….

 - Perhaps let the children paint first before adding scissors to cut it up into teeny tiny itty bitty pieces!
 Yikes!

-Oh well, I wouldn’t go back and change a thing about this day.
+Although the process is messy, the kids were so engaged and I wouldn’t go back and change a thing about this day!
 My three year olds were loving the experience and I heard so many wonderful conversations along the way…

 - “We are making rainbows!”